httpyj/learngit/readme.txt

 git tracks changes;
-creating a new branch is quick! creating a new branch is quick & simple! creating a new branch is quick and simple!
+creating a new branch is quick! creating a new branch is quick & simple! bbbxx-creating a new branch is quick and simple!